 Black History Month is an essential observance for people all over the world to celebrate and learn about the rich history and culture of Black people and their contribution to the progression and improvement of society.
 It’s a time to honor the many accomplishments of Black people throughout history and recognize the challenges they’ve faced and overcome on the continuing journey to racial equality.

-The celebration of Black History Month has its roots in the early 20th century when Black scholars and activists began to focus on the importance of preserving and promoting the history, stories, writings, and art of Black people.
-In 1926, historian Carter G. Woodson and the Association for the Study of Negro Life and History announced the creation of Negro History Week which coincided with the birthdays of Abraham Lincoln and Frederick Douglass.
+The celebration of Black History Month has its roots in the early 20th century when Black scholars and activists began to focus on preserving and promoting Black people’s history, stories, writings, and art.
+In 1926, historian Carter G. Woodson and the Association for the Study of Negro Life and History announced the creation of Negro History Week, which coincided with the birthdays of Abraham Lincoln and Frederick Douglass.
 The goal of this week was to encourage the study of Black history in schools and universities — a mission that continues to this day!

-Black people have made significant contributions to every aspect of our world, including science and technology, art and literature, and law and politics.
+Black people have significantly contributed to every aspect of our world, including science and technology, art and literature, and law and politics.
 By learning about these contributions, we can gain a greater understanding and appreciation of the diversity and complexity of our world and work towards building a more inclusive and equitable society.

 An excellent way to dive into Black history is to learn about important figures from history who were Black.
-Here are ten historical modern figures who made a significant impact on the world around them and for whom we should all be grateful:
+Here are ten figures who made a significant impact on the world around them:

-- Martin Luther King Jr. (1929–1968) was a Baptist minister and civil rights activist who played a key role in the American civil rights movement.
-He’s best known for his role in the advancement of civil rights using nonviolent protests based on his Christian beliefs.
+- Martin Luther King Jr. (1929–1968) was a Baptist minister and civil rights activist who played a crucial role in the American civil rights movement.
+He’s best known for advancing civil rights using nonviolent protests based on his Christian beliefs.
 Have a read of our blog for MLK Day to find out more!

-- Rosa Parks (1913–2005) was an African American civil rights activist who is best known for her role in the Montgomery Bus Boycott.
+- Rosa Parks (1913–2005) was a Black American civil rights activist best known for her role in the Montgomery Bus Boycott.
 In December 1955, Parks refused to give up her seat on a bus to a white passenger, an act of civil disobedience that played a pivotal role in the American civil rights movement.

-- Frederick Douglass (1818–1895) was an African American social reformer, abolitionist, orator, writer, and statesman.
-After escaping from slavery, he became a leader of the abolitionist movement, gaining note for his dazzling oratory and incisive antislavery writing.
-His memoir, Narrative of the life of Frederick Douglass, is one of the most important works in American history.
+- Frederick Douglass (1818–1895) was a Black American social reformer, abolitionist, orator, writer, and statesman.
+After escaping slavery, he became an abolitionist movement leader, gaining note for his dazzling oratory and incisive antislavery writing.
+His memoir, Narrative of the Life of Frederick Douglass, is one of the most important works in American history.

-- Harriet Tubman (1822–1913) was an African American abolitionist, humanitarian, and an armed scout and spy for the United States Army during the American Civil War.
+- Harriet Tubman (1822–1913) was a Black American abolitionist, humanitarian, and an armed scout and spy for the United States Army during the American Civil War.
 Born into slavery, Tubman escaped and subsequently made over a dozen missions to rescue approximately 70 enslaved people, including family and friends, using the network of antislavery activists and safe houses known as the Underground Railroad.

-- Sojourner Truth (1797–1883) was an African American abolitionist and women’s rights activist.
+- Sojourner Truth (1797–1883) was a Black American abolitionist and women’s rights activist.
 Truth was born into slavery in New York but escaped with her infant daughter to freedom in 1826.
 After going to court to recover her son, she became the first black woman to win such a case against a white man.

 - Nelson Mandela (1918–2013) was a South African anti-apartheid revolutionary, political leader, and philanthropist who served as President of South Africa from 1994 to 1999.
 He was the country’s first Black head of state and the first elected in a fully democratic election.

-- Malcolm X (1925–1965) was an African American Muslim minister and human rights activist.
+- Malcolm X (1925–1965) was a Black American Muslim minister and human rights activist.
 To his admirers, he was a courageous advocate for the rights of African Americans, a man who spoke out against white America for its crimes against Black Americans.

 - Barack Obama (1961–) is an American politician who served as the 44th President of the United States from 2009 to 2017.
 He was the first African American to hold office and the first president born outside the contiguous United States.